Maritime Wrongful Death Claims. Millions recovered for injured Fishermen and crewmen. 30 Years of maritime law experience.

 Beard can navigate the complex laws and rules relating to protecting minors’ rights to compensation.
 He has a special interest in protecting the interests of children who have lost a parent in a maritime accident.
 He has been on the cutting edge of raising the value of children’s rights to compensation for a parent’s death.
 Developing evidence of why a vessel sank requires a thorough investigation and understanding of complex maritime laws.
 Beard has employed experts in marine safety, naval architecture, meteorology, oceanography, marine engineering, maritime medicine, economists, and child psychologists, to prove damages for families in maritime wrongful death cases.

 Beard is licensed to practice law in Alaska,Washington and Oregon.
-His offices are located on Lake Washington, close to downtown Seattle.
+Beard has two office locations to serve you; his offices are located in Anchorage, Alaska and Seattle, Washington.
 He represents clients on a contingency fee basis.
 There are no legal fees unless he successfully recovers compensation for you.
 Call Beard to arrange for a fee initial consultation about your maritime injury and Jones Act claim at toll free 1-800- 621-1091.